Loner Life in Another World: Media

-Light novel
+Light novels

 Written by Shoji Goji, the series began publication on the novel posting website Shōsetsuka ni Narō on October 12, 2016.
 The series was later acquired by Overlap, who began publishing the series in print with illustrations by Booota and Saku Enokimaru on January 25, 2018.
-As of February 2023, eleven volumes have been released.
+As of October 2025, seventeen volumes have been released.

 In February 2021, Seven Seas Entertainment announced that they licensed the series for English publication.

 Volume list

 Manga

 A manga adaptation, illustrated by Bibi, began serialization on the Comic Gardo manga website on January 25, 2019.
-As of February 2023, the manga's individual chapters have been collected into fifteen tankōbon volumes.
+As of September 2025, the manga's individual chapters have been collected into twenty-five tankōbon volumes.

-In March 2020, Kaiten Books announced that they licensed the manga for English publication.
+In March 2020, Kaiten Books announced that they had licensed the manga for English publication.